Topological piezomagnetic effect in two-dimensional Dirac quadrupole altermagnets

+The polarizability is a sum of two terms, the ``geometric term'' and the ``interband term''~\cite{Venderbos:arXiv2025-2}, and the former has a straightforward interpretation: it is the integral over the Berry curvature of the occupied valence band multiplied by $\chi_\bk$, the function encoding the strain coupling.
+This signals that $\Lambda$ is sensitive to the topology of the occupied band.
+To compute $\Lambda$ for the orbital altermagnet model, we choose a strain coupling given by $\chi_\bk=-t_0(\cos k_x - \cos k_y)$ and $\bw_\bk=0$.
+This corresponds to a change of the hopping $t_0 \rightarrow t_0(1\pm \phi)$ along the $x/y$ direction, and since $\bw_\bk=0$, only the first term (i.e., the `geometric'' term) in \eqref{eq:Lambda-2band} contributes.
+More general strain couplings are discussed in Appendix~\ref{app:orbital-strain}.

-In Fig.~\ref{fig2}(b) we show $\Lambda$ as a function of $\Delta$ for different values of $\delta$, computed using Eq.~\eqref{eq:Lambda-2band} (see also Appendix \ref{app:orbital}).
+In Fig.~\ref{fig2}(b) we show $\Lambda$ as a function of $\Delta$ for different values of $\delta$.
 A striking feature observed in Fig.~\ref{fig2}(b) is the finite limiting value of $\Lambda$ as $\Delta \rightarrow 0$ when $\delta>0$ (i.e., in the band-inverted regime), giving rise to a discontinuity at $\Delta = 0$.
 This is counterintuitive, since $\Delta \rightarrow 0$ corresponds to a limit in which $\mathcal T$, which forbids a piezomagnetic response, is restored.
 The nonzero polarizability in the limit of vanishing altermagnetic order $\Delta$ is a direct consequence of the Dirac quadrupole semimetallic parent state of the orbital altermagnet, and a manifestation of the topological response theory governing topological semimetals in two dimensions~\cite{Ramamurthy:2015p085105}.